vapor/mysql-nio/Sources/MySQLNIOCore/Documentation.docc/Documentation.md

     @TitleHeading(Package)
 }

+🐬 Non-blocking, event-driven Swift client for MySQL built on SwiftNIO.

-The "new" implementation of MySQLNIO, a wire protocol driver for MySQL databases
+This is the _new_ implementation of MySQLNIO, a wire protocol driver for MySQL databases.

 ## Supported Versions